microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-02.md

 ## Success Criteria

 To complete this challenge successfully, you should be able to:
+- Verify that you have the new Monitor Alert Rules in the Azure Portal
 - Show the Alert which got fired and explain what you have done.

 ## Learning Resources